The Formation of The Ethics Committee

 a.
 To demonstrate human values, psychoanalytic principles and professional responsibilities to the members of the association, patients/clients, and the public.

-c.
-Applicable in situations where the candidate and full member psychoanalytic psychotherapists and candidates in formation in IYPPD apply psychoanalytic psychotherapy, or for any other clinical practice (such as psychotherapy or counselling), or for work with candidates under supervision or in an institutional framework
+b.
+Applicable in situations where the candidate and full member psychoanalytic psychotherapists and candidates in training in IYPPD apply psychoanalytic psychotherapy, or for any other clinical practice (such as psychotherapy or counselling), or for work with candidates under supervision or in an institutional framework

 a.
 Ethical Rules